abdulghani/knam-assignment/README.md

 - Report related route consolidated to single path `/report`
 - Pending scheduled report is recorded in the database for the CRON job to retrieve, ensuring pending reports are persisted to process.
 - Provided OpenAPI documentation in GET `/openapi` path and Scalar UI on GET `/` path
+- Pino is used for logging, allowing real-time visibility into report processing as it occurs.

 ## Assumptions
 - Reports are processed asynchronously and not immediately available.